 Safety

-This might not be in the ranks of the 7 summits, but don’t be stupid.
+This might not be in the ranks of the 7 summits or even the 14,000-footers of the west coast, but don’t be stupid.
 It’s not ranked extremely strenuous and difficult for fun.
-There are boulders fields to climb and the possibility of going off trail if you’re not careful (this happened to me in the boulder field).
+There are boulder fields to climb and the possibility of going off trail if you’re not careful (this happened to me in the boulder field).

 Bring a first-aid kit, you can purchase small, light-weight ones at various retail outlets, like REI.
 Know your limitations.
 Follow the blazes.
 Stay mindful and aware while you are hiking, don’t just go into autopilot and lose sight of where you are and what’s around you.